ForumViriumHelsinki/OpenDataSamples/Noise/README.md

 # Noise sensor data (mySMARTLife)

-NOTE: this way to share open data with Jupyter notebooks is still looking for shape, so take this as an experiment.
+NOTE: this project is in end-of-life phase.

-NOTE: work in progress
+During year 2023 noise sensor data will be cleaned up and stored in CSV and Parquet formats.

 ## Briefly